sakasikai/blm-mll/source/CommandLineTools.md

 ## Multi-label Learning Algorithms

-In this section, we introduce command lines and details for each multi-label learning algorithms used in blm-mll for sake of using your multi-label learning tasks easier.
-For more infomation, see tutorial [multi-label learning algorithms in blm-mll](x).
+In this section, we describe detailed options for each multi-label learning algorithms supplied in our system for better training setting.
+For more infomation, see [Algorithm Adaptation methods](https://blm-mll.readthedocs.io/en/latest/Tutorial.html#algorithmAdaptationMethods) in Tutorial.